xrdocs/telemetry/_tutorials/2016-12-23-streaming-bgp-route-and-neighbor-counts-with-mdt.md

 ---
 ## BGP Performance Indicators

-The number of BGP routes and neighbor at any given time can be good, high-level indications network health.
+The number of BGP routes and neighbor at any given time can be good, high-level indicators of network health.
 Being able to stream those numbers periodically is a good use of model-driven telemetry (MDT).
-The BGP YANG models are large and can be intimidating, so I thought it would be a good idea to show how to drill down for these specific stats.
+The BGP YANG models are large and can be intimidating, so this tutorial shows how to drill down for these specific stats.

 ### Number of BGP Routes

 For CLI fans, the information that I was looking for is often found in the output of "show route ipv4 summary":

 ```
-RP/0/RP0/CPU0:SunC#show route ipv4  summ
+RP/0/RP0/CPU0:SunC#show route ipv4 summary
-Fri Sep 16 23:15:40.570 UTC
+Fri Dec 23 16:48:59.988 UTC
 Route Source                     Routes     Backup     Deleted     Memory(bytes)
+local                            3          0          0           720
+connected                        2          1          0           720
 static                           1          0          0           240
-local                            4          0          0           960
-connected                        3          1          0           960
 dagr                             0          0          0           0
-bgp 5021                         147        0          0           103040
+bgp 1                            5          1          0           1440
+isis 1                           1          1          0           480
-Total                            8          1          0           2160
+Total                            12         3          0           3600

 RP/0/RP0/CPU0:SunC#
 ```

 This data is included in the IOS XR native YANG model called "Cisco-IOS-XR-ip-rib-ipv4-oper.yang".
 Now, there is a ton of stuff in that YANG model, including all of the prefixes in the RIB.
 That's too much.
 I just want the summary statistics.
 So I needed to filter down to a very specific tree path.
-Using pyang to present a tree view of the model, here is the desired path:
+Using [pyang](https://github.com/mbj4668/pyang) to present a tree view of the model, here is the desired path:

 ```
 $ pyang -f tree Cisco-IOS-XR-ip-rib-ipv4-oper.yang --tree-path rib/vrfs/vrf/afs/af/safs/saf/ip-rib-route-table-names/ip-rib-route-table-name/protocol/bgp/as/information